nikhilnagargit/shiv-shakti-hospital/README.md

-# Hospital Landing Page
+# Shiv Shakti Hosptial

-🏥 Welcome to the Hospital Landing Page project, built with React.js, TypeScript, and Tailwind CSS.
-This modern and responsive landing page is designed for hospitals and healthcare institutions to showcase their services and provide essential information to visitors.
+🏥 Welcome to the Shree Shakti Hospital project, built with React.js, TypeScript, and Tailwind CSS.
+This modern and responsive website is designed for hospitals and healthcare institutions to showcase their services and provide essential information to visitors.

 ## Features: